Fedwire: History

-Until 1981, Fedwire services were provided free and were available only to Federal Reserve member banks.
+Until 1981, Fedwire services were free, and only Federal Reserve member banks could transact on it.
 The Depository Institutions Deregulation and Monetary Control Act of 1980 required most Federal Reserve Bank financial services to be priced, while giving nonmember depository institutions direct access to these priced services.
 Fees were now applicable to several services, including funds transfers and securities safekeeping.
-Banks are charged a gross transfer fee of $0.82 for every transaction, however there is a three-tiered discount schedule, which results in actual transaction fees costing between $0.034 and $0.82 per transaction depending on transaction volume.
+Banks are charged a gross transfer fee of $0.82 for every transaction, however there is a three-tiered discount schedule, which results in actual transaction fees costing in 2015 between $0.034 and $0.82 per transaction depending on transaction volume.

-More recently with the advancement in mobile technologies, many alternative modes of electronic funds transfers have emerged.
-These alternative modes are changing the way people make payments in that fewer and fewer people are using traditional banking methods to transfer money.
-Rather than transfer money from bank to bank, they are opting to transfer the funds directly to the other party via a mobile application.
-With fewer people using traditional banks, and fewer people transferring money from bank to bank, the volume of transactions going through Fedwire on a daily basis is also likely to decline.
-With this type of electronic funds transfers, corporations act much like the Fed by using their commercial bank accounts for processing and transferring payments between individuals.
-Many of these systems like PayPal, Venmo, and Bitcoin are accessible on mobile devices and are much cheaper for consumers than a wire sent via the Fedwire system.